m43/pips/docs/reproduction.md

 Additionally, download the `RGB images (cleanpass) (WebP)` portion of the [FlyingThings dataset](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html), using a torrent client.
-In case you will produce the trajectory and occlusion data yourself, then you also need to download `Optical flow` and `Object segmentation`.
+Also, download the `Object segmentation` data using wget.
+In case you will produce the trajectory and occlusion data yourself, then you also need to download the `Optical flow` data.

 The structure should look like this: